altaga/Anaphylactic-Skin-Reaction-Detection-during-Chemotherapy/README.md

     "SortKey": "Jen-Hsun Huang"
     }

-* Descipcion del registro:
+* Desciption of the registers:
-    * Age: La edad de la persona
+    * Age: age of the person
-    * App: Fecha de su siguiente cita
+    * App: Date of his following appointment
-    * Cancer: Tipo de Cancer de la persona
+    * Cancer: Type of Cancer
-    * Comments: Comentarios extra sobre la persona
+    * Comments: Any comments of the specialist
-    * Incidents: Numero de incidentes hasta la fecha
+    * Incidents: Number of incidents to date.
-    * Medicine: Medicina que se le proporciona al paciente
+    * Medicine: Pharmacological treatments
-    * PartKey: El device que esta mandando el registro
+    * PartKey: The device that procures the register
-    * SortKey: Nombre del paciente
+    * SortKey: Name of the patient

-Por ultimo vamos a crear un S3 bucket el cual nos sirva para almacenar cualquier archivo o imagen que necesitemos.
-Desde la consola de AWS buscaremos el servicio S3.
+Finally we will create an S3 bucket which will allow us to store any file or image we need.
+From the AWS console look for the S3 service.

 <img src="https://i.ibb.co/dtCKMBj/image.png" width="600">

-Dentro del servicio de S3 presionamos el boton para crear un bucket.
+On S3 click the button to create a bucket.

 <img src="https://i.ibb.co/zstLq8T/image.png" width="600">

-Pon el nombre que gustes al bucket, pero anotalo que lo configuraremos despues.
+Type any name for the bucket but remember it as we will call it back afterwards.

 <img src="https://i.ibb.co/PDmWFrs/image.png" width="600">

-Uncheck todas las opciones de bloqueo como se muestran en la imagen.
+Uncheck all the block options as in the image:

 <img src="https://i.ibb.co/FW4Fqbv/image.png" width="600">

-Una vez termines esto, ya tendremos todo listo para configurar nuetsra WebAPP.
+Once all that is finished, we have everything ready to setup our webapp.

 <img src="https://i.ibb.co/2ZP8mw0/image.png" width="600">

-Uncheck todas las opciones de bloqueo como se muestran en la imagen.
+Uncheck all the options to block as in the image:.

 <img src="https://i.ibb.co/FW4Fqbv/image.png" width="600">

-Ya con esto habremos creado nuestro bucket, el cual tiene el siguiente URL.
+With this done we have created our bucket, with the following URL.

     https://yourbucketname.s3.amazonaws.com/

-## Add credentials to WebPage
+## Add credentials to the WebPage

-Descargar el proyecto de Github en su computadora.
+Download the Github file to your PC.

 <img src="https://i.ibb.co/Ksd8Y42/image.png" width="600">

-Entra dentro de la carpeta del proyecto entra en la siguiente ruta ReactAPP\src\views\examples.
+Inside the project folder go to: ReactAPP\src\views\examples.

 <img src="https://i.ibb.co/Xt0yFmm/image.png" width="600">

-Con el editor de tu preferencia abre los siguientes archivos.
+With your favourite editor open the following files:

 * aws-configuration.js
 * MyCard.jsx
 * Card.jsx
 * Profile.jsx

-Dentro de aws-configuration.js vamos a pegar nuestro POOLID y nuestro AWS Endpoint.
+Inside aws-configuration.js paste our POOLID and our AWS Endpoint.

 <img src="https://i.ibb.co/tsYPQBw/image.png" width="600">

-Dentro de MyCard.jsx vamos a pegar nuestro Url de Bucket.
+Inside MyCard.jsx paste your bucket URL.

 <img src="https://i.ibb.co/TWscqmB/image.png" width="600">

-Dentro de Card.jsx vamos a pegar nuestro Url de Bucket.
+Inside Card.jsx paste your bucket URL.

 <img src="https://i.ibb.co/bbJdCPS/image.png" width="600">

-Dentro de Profile.jsx vamos a pegar el nombre de la DB que le pusimos si el nombre que le pusiste a la DB fue "HacksterDB" no tienes te hacer nada mas.
+Inside Profile.jsx paste the name of the DB, if you named it "HacksterDB" you don't need to do anything else.

 <img src="https://i.ibb.co/HpsxRFp/image.png" width="600">

-Para poder visualizar la DB en un navegador debemos instalar en nuestro ordenador NodeJS.
+To visualize the DB in a Navigator you need to install NodeJS in your computer.

 Link: https://nodejs.org/es/

-Una vez instalado entrar en la capeta del proyecto llamada "ReactAPP".
+Once installed enter the folder of the project called "ReactAPP".

 <img src="https://i.ibb.co/NsHJj18/image.png" width="600">

-Una vez dentro de la carpeta abre el terminal o en caso de windows el cmd.
+Once there, oper the terminal or in the case of windows cmd.

-NOTA: En windows si estas dentro de una carpeta y en la barra de direccion escribes "cmd" se abrira ahi la consola de comandos.
+NOTE: If you are using windows just type cmd on the search bar.

 <img src="https://i.ibb.co/F3b8GGd/ezgif-2-e535d3643141.gif" width="600">

-In the cmd or terminal wrtite the next commmand.
+In the cmd or terminal write the next commmand.

     npm install

 <img src="https://i.ibb.co/bgp4Ms6/image.png" width="600">

-Despues de un rato que se hayan instalado todas las dependencias del proyecto escribiremos en la consola.
+After all the dependencies ave been installed, at the console write:

     npm start